 Working to make the Kansas City region sustainable by connecting environment, economy, and community.

-Volunteer Ongoing: Wednesday – Saturday, Community Recycling Centers
+Volunteer, Ongoing: Wednesday – Saturday, Red Bridge Recycling Center

 Green Business Network